 - report on the Policy Fellowships Programme in 2013/14

 During the remainder of the year and the following year, Policy Fellows are encouraged to make use of the Policy Fellows Network, made up of other Policy Fellows from Whitehall and industry, as well as the range of researchers who support the programme.
 They have the opportunity to attend, initiate and speak at a range of CSaP events and other events at which the Fellowship is convened; they also have a wide range of other "on demand" and ad hoc opportunities - for more information see here.

 - An initial five-day tailor-made programme of meetings with academic experts across a range of disciplines

 - Accommodation in a Cambridge College, dinner at High Table, and travel within Cambridge

 - Ongoing access over two years to exclusive CSaP events, such as Policy Workshops, and further one-on-one meetings set up on request

 - Membership of the Policy Fellows Network, providing opportunities for ongoing engagement with Fellows from the public sector, civil society, industry, and 1100+ researchers at Cambridge

 - Insight into the latest scientific and engineering research connected with the Fellow's areas of responsibility, across the whole range of academic disciplines from economics to particle physics

 - The opportunity to explore how scientific research and evidence impact on government policies, whether it's sustainability and the green economy, security and risk, support for innovation or infrastructure development, devolution, or any other policy area relevant to the Fellow's responsibilities.

 Who should apply?

 The scheme is intended for policy professionals in the public sector (including central and local government), industry, and civil society.
 In terms of seniority, the core scheme is designed for Director or Deputy-Director level officials in Whitehall, or their equivalents from other administrations, and for senior executives in private organisations from industry or civil society (such as Public Policy Director, Research Director, VP Innovation, or CIO).
-A Junior Policy Fellowship scheme was launched in autumn 2012, and a new scheme targetted at the most senior policy professionals (Permanent Secretary/Director General), with the working title of the Policy Leaders Fellowship, was launched in 2013.
+A Junior Policy Fellowship scheme was launched in autumn 2012, and a further scheme targetted at the most senior policy professionals (Permanent Secretary/Director General), the Policy Leaders Fellowship, was launched in 2013.
 In 2014/15 the reach of the Fellowship will be extended to include senior local government officials under a new ESRC Local Policy Fellowship.